 Today, the Steven J. Green School of International and Public Affairs is helping to fashion a greater society by bringing together many of FIU’s internationally oriented disciplines to provide cutting-edge research, first-rate teaching, and innovative training necessary for the globalized world of the 21st century.

 In 2015, the transformative gift of Ambassador Steven J. Green, his wife Dorothea Green and daughter Kimberly Green further cemented FIU’s place as an institution of international import – and Miami’s status as a truly global city.

 Nelson Mandela said, “Education is the most powerful weapon you can use to change the world.”
 I believe that is precisely what we have been doing here at the Green School since our inception.
 The accolades our students, faculty and alumni have received in our short history are extensive.

-Our Model UN team is ranked second in North America, ahead of every Ivy League school in the country, including Harvard and Yale.
+- Our Model UN team has been ranked second in North America, ahead of every Ivy League school in the country, including Harvard and Yale.